Ruth weiss (beat poet): 1960s–1970s

 In 1961, weiss finished her narrative poem "The Brink."
 Upon reviewing her poem, the painter Paul Beattie asked if weiss could turn it into a film script, a request which she willingly obliged.
 By 1961, weiss had finished her creation and filming of The Brink, incorporating "found objects" into her style and philosophy towards the film.

 However, Desert Journal is the work that weiss herself described as her masterpiece and her most significant work to-date.
 The piece is an exploration of a mind in a desert.
 The poem's subject spends 40 days and nights in a desert and each day of the desert is limited to a poem of five pages, each day being its own poem within the greater whole.
 Every day, the gender-warping subject of the poem has a new area of exploration and revelation, and the poem brings the reader through the highs and lows, the turmoil and peace, that the disembodied protagonist transverses.
 She began writing this poem in 1961 and spent seven years on it, not completing it until 1968.
 It was published in 1977.
 She described this poem, like the bulk of her work, as a performance piece, a piece whose meaning she can fully express only through enacting it.

 She asserted that, during the 1960s, she began spelling her name solely in lower case as a symbolic protest against "law and order", since in her birthplace of Germany all nouns are spelled capitalized.

+In 1967, weiss met the artist Paul Blake (1945-2014), who became her longtime companion and collaborator.